0 mins to read•

 Trips are available directly in the MyGeotab database.
 Geotab defines a trip as the distance between two stops, with a stop defined as when the ignition is off or the vehicle is idle for 200 seconds.
 This condition to specify a MyGeotab trip may be different than the functional understanding of a trip, which might be the travel from a starting point to a final destination, but might exclude some non-relevant stops.

 The following two links are examples of trips.
-Just replace <database> with the name of your MyGeotab database in the links:
+Just replace

 The following two links are used for Audit backup of the IFTA-reported mileage as needed.